rel-2/rel2vpn/README.md

   accounts start as **clients**; pick a plan on [rel2.com](https://rel2.com) (Settings → Subscription) to unlock routes.
 If email is enabled on the server you will receive a verification message.
-On the website, sign-up also asks for your **country of residence** (and state or province where privacy law is regional) — it decides which privacy law applies to you and nothing else; see [Your account on rel2.com](#your-account-on-rel2com).
+On the website, sign-up also asks for a **username** (your public handle, `@name` — people share routes with you by it; suggested from your name, editable, checked live) and your **country of residence** (and state or province where privacy law is regional) — the latter decides which privacy law applies to you and nothing else; see [Your account on rel2.com](#your-account-on-rel2com).
 - Forgot your password?
 Use **Forgot password** on [rel2.com](https://rel2.com).